|Suffrage procession in Minneapolis on May 2, 1914

 I’m doing it for my Grandma Lillian and all the inspirational people that I’ve met over the years who have risked everything to secure their right to participate in government.

 My Grandma Lillian was raised by her grandmother, Thorina Melquist.
 Thorina was an immigrant from Norway whose oldest daughter (my great-grandmother) died of typhoid fever just weeks after she gave birth to my grandmother.
 Thorina’s youngest child was only nine months older than my grandmother.
 She weaned him in order to nurse my newborn grandmother, who had also contracted typhoid but somehow – miraculously – survived.
+(And, yes, “Thorina” is the female version of the name of the Norse god of thunder.)

 Now the right to participate in government is one that we Americans take for granted – so much so that less than half of the population votes unless it is a Presidential election year.
 In 2008, the voter turnout was 63%, a high water mark that is low in comparison with most countries.
 In U.S. local elections, the voter turnout is even lower.
 Many of the mayors of major U.S. cities are elected with single-digit turnout.
 That’s just shameful.